Covid-19 and the UK Property Market

 How Does Coronavirus Affect My Mortgage?

-UK banks are offering those with a residential or buy to let mortgage the chance to take a ‘repayment holiday’ for up to three months.
+UK banks are offering those with a residential or buy-to-let mortgage the chance to take a ‘repayment holiday’ for up to three months.

 This means that if you’re struggling to meet mortgage repayments due to financial strain brought on by the coronavirus pandemic, you’re able to take a break from paying your usual mortgage costs.